Monato Esprit: Inventory

-Characters earn items by defeating monsters, completing quests, and trading with other players.
-Items are stored in the character's inventory, which is divide into a number of bags with 16 slots each.
-Some items such as weapons take up an entire slot, while smaller items such as potions stack together in a single slot.
-Each character starts with two bags, and can gain more at higher levels.
-Players can map items to hotkeys by placing them in their "quick bar".
-Excess items can be stored in the bank.
-All cities in Monato Esprit provide access to the bank, which can hold an additional 25 slots of inventory.
+Characters earned items by defeating monsters, completing quests, and trading with other players.
+Items were stored in the character's inventory, which was divided into a number of bags with 16 slots each.
+Some items such as weapons took up an entire slot, while smaller items such as potions stacked together in a single slot.
+Each character starts with two bags, and could gain more at higher levels.
+Players could map items to hotkeys by placing them in their "quick bar".
+Excess items could be stored in the bank.
+All cities in Monato Esprit provided access to the bank, which could hold an additional 25 slots of inventory.

-Characters also have 10 equipment slots for items that they wear, which include armor, jewelry, wings and weapons.
-Character models change to reflect what weapons and armor the character is currently wearing.
-Weapons and armor have endurance ratings that will lower over time as they are worn during combat.
-When an item's endurance rating reaches zero, it will become unusable.
-Items can be repaired by blacksmiths in cities at the cost of MetaTIX.
-Jewelry and wings do not have endurance ratings and never need repair.
+Characters also had 10 equipment slots for items that they wore, which included armor, jewelry, wings and weapons.
+Character models changed to reflect what weapons and armor the character was currently wearing.
+Weapons and armor had endurance ratings that would lower over time as they are worn during combat.
+When an item's endurance rating reaches zero, it would become unusable.
+Items could be repaired by blacksmiths in cities at the cost of MetaTIX.
+Jewelry and wings did not have endurance ratings and never needed repair.

-Some items can be combined to create new items with alchemy.
-Characters learn how to create items by finding alchemy recipes.
-Each recipe includes three to six types of ingredients.
-The more powerful the item, the more challenging it is to find the necessary ingredients.
-Common items made through alchemy include potions, which restore hit points and mana.
-Characters can also find enchantment scrolls that add magical bonuses to equipment.
-Enchantments can only be performed by Alchemist NPCs in cities, at the cost of MetaTIX.
+Some items could be combined to create new items with alchemy.
+Characters learned how to create items by finding alchemy recipes.
+Each recipe included three to six types of ingredients.
+The more powerful the item, the more challenging it was to find the necessary ingredients.
+Common items made through alchemy included potions, which restored hit points and mana.
+Characters could also find enchantment scrolls that add magical bonuses to equipment.
+Enchantments only be performed by Alchemist NPCs in cities, at the cost of MetaTIX.